 6. A Comforter Made With Body Temperature Regulating Tech Developed For NASA

-This 100 percent cotton sateen comforter is constructed with 50 percent polyester fiberfill and 50 percent Outlast technology (originally developed for NASA), which absorbs, stores, and releases heat to regulate your body temperature while you sleep.
-It has a tight-knit weave that repels common allergens like dust mites.
+This 100-percent cotton sateen comforter is constructed with 50 percent polyester fiberfill and 50 percent Outlast technology.
+The latter material was originally developed for NASA, and it absorbs, stores, and releases heat to regulate your body temperature while you sleep.
+It also has a tight-knit weave that repels common allergens like dust mites.
 You can get it in four sizes and four colors.

 7. A Down Comforter Duvet Filled With Alpaca Wool

 Searching for an alternative to bamboo or cotton?
 This duvet comforter has a cotton outer but the inside is made with 100 percent alpaca wool, which is a natural fiber that is known to help regulate body temperature.
 Alpaca, from Peru, is a lighter and more durable wool — and it's lanolin free and clinically tested to be hypoallergenic.
 This is a great option if you suffer from allergies or congestion.

 One satisfied reviewer notes: "The alpaca wool is very breathable so while I feel warm, I haven’t felt sweaty as I occasionally have with down.
 I noticed I haven’t tossed the blanket off during the night, move around less when sleeping, and wake up with less allergies."